 The behavioral medicine specialists use the information gathered during your neuropsychological test to create a treatment plan.
 They also use the data to track your progress.

-Riverhills Neuroscience is a multidisciplinary practice, and the behavioral medicine specialists work closely with the neurologists, interventional pain management physicians, physical medicine and rehabilitation physicians, and rheumatologists when creating your plan.
+Riverhills Neuroscience is a multidisciplinary practice, and the behavioral medicine specialists work closely with the neurologists, interventional pain management physicians, and rheumatologists when creating your plan.

 Our behavioral medicine specialists also provide psychotherapy to help patients manage chronic conditions, such as chronic pain, multiple sclerosis, or Parkinson’s disease.
 With proper coping skills, a patient’s recovery from or management of illness is greatly improved.
 We are also able to assess psychological and environmental aspects of medical illness to aid physicians in medical treatment planning, to improve patient’s overall health, and maximize functioning.

 In most cases, the neuropsychologist will review your test results with you, give you specific recommendations to guide treatment and help you in daily life, and send you a written report.
 With permission, the neuropsychologist will also send the results to the doctor who referred you.
 This doctor may talk to you about your test results at your next office visit.

 Learn more about behavioral medicine at Riverhills Neuroscience by calling today or requesting information online.